Above: INSIGHT Intro Video - An immersive three-channel video instlaltion with its spatial layout

 INsight

-INSIGHT is a three-channel video and spatial installation exploring how shifts in perception reshape our experience of work, presence, and self.
-Rooted in Eastern reflective practice, it draws from four years of self-filming in which the artist traces the shifts between fixation and presence.
-Through synchronized projections and an immersive spatial design, viewers enter this oscillation—echoing the Zen phrase: Before enlightenment, chop wood, carry water.
+INSIGHT is a three-channel video and spatial installation that explores how shifts in perception reshape our experience of work, presence, and self.
+Rooted in Eastern reflective practice, it draws from four years of self-filming that traces the oscillation between fixation and presence.
+Through synchronized projections and an immersive spatial design, viewers are invited to enter this shift, echoing the Zen phrase: Before enlightenment, chop wood, carry water.
 After enlightenment, chop wood, carry water.
 While external actions remain the same, inner awareness transforms.

 Personal Context (Roger)

-In 2015, I began filming myself working alone on physically demanding, self-taught projects on the land, hoping to better understand my relationship with work and the root of my lifelong anxiety.
-The camera became my tool for self-observation.
+In 2015, I began filming myself working alone on physically demanding, self-taught land projects to better understand my relationship with work and the source of my lifelong anxiety.
+The camera became a tool for self-observation.

 The act of self-filming not only slowed my usual task-driven rhythm but also opened my attention beyond the work itself.
 Adjusting the camera made me notice weather, light, and pauses I would normally overlook.
-Each night, organizing and reviewing the footage forced me to watch myself on screen, revealing what I had missed while working: that I was part of a larger environment where many things were unfolding.
-It also reminded me how my thoughts during work were often intensely goal-oriented—and anxious.
+Organizing and reviewing the footage forced me to watch myself on screen, revealing what I had missed while working: that I was part of a larger environment where many things were unfolding.
+It also reminded me how my thoughts during work were often intensely goal-oriented and anxious.

 Over more than 3,000 hours of recording across four years, I experienced this shift again and again—from a task-focused mindset to a more expansive sense of being part of a greater whole.
 Slowly, I uncovered that my constant drive to learn new skills had been fueled by a fear of inadequacy rooted in a critical upbringing.